Heading Out

 - 100 % negative mentions

-“There are some minor glitches, like audio cutting out.”
+“As well as some minor glitches like audio cutting out.”

 - 0 % positive mentions

-The monetization aspect of the game has led to disappointment among users, as many expected a traditional driving experience but instead encountered a resource management visual novel with minimal driving elements.
-This mismatch between expectations and reality has resulted in a perception of the game as lacking depth and engagement, despite its appealing atmosphere.
+The monetization aspect of the game has led to disappointment among users, as many expected a dynamic driving experience but instead encountered a resource management visual novel with minimal driving elements.
+While the atmosphere is appreciated, the lack of engaging gameplay and upgrades has left players feeling bored and misled.

 Critic Reviews